slatron/slatron.github.io/_posts/2021-03-20-walk-unafraid-4.md

 - Bass
 - Robot Drummer

 ### Faithful Cover?
 Similar, but there's almost no way to get a perfect "Up" recreation in a week.
 The song itself is so straightforward in terms of sequencing and chord structure.
 Nothing but the synths and effects used to distinguish it.
 It feels like a blank page of a song this way.
 I could do anything with it, as long as what I do is somewhat interesting.

 Peter used an ebow thoughout his part.
 I don't have one of those, but I gots the next best thing: an electric violin.
 I put it through a bunch of guitar amp modelers and effects to get something that could take on that role.

 ### Learnings
+- Forcing constraints on myself like having to use the electric violin makes for some good opportunities
+- Doesn't take much to get a decent sounding echo effect

 ### Next Up
 Hope